Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `selectOne` method calls `handler.onSuccess` with a body of type `JsonObject` providing the matching record.
-If no matching record is found, then `handler.onError` is returned with an HTTP status code of *404*.
+The `selectOne` method returns a body of type `JsonObject` providing the matching record.

-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.

 ### Example